AdobeDocs/campaign-classic.en/help/response/using/hypothesis-templates.md

 ### Transactions {#transactions}

 This tab contains the various fields and tables which let you save the history of recipient reactions in terms of transactions.
-Refer to the [Configuration](../../configuration/using/about-schema-reference.md) guide for more information on the tables dedicated to response management.
+Refer to this [section](../../configuration/using/about-schema-reference.md) for more information on the tables dedicated to response management.

 * **[!UICONTROL Schema (reaction log storage)]**: select the recipient reaction table.
 The out-of-the-box table in Adobe Campaign is **NmsRemaMatchRcp**.
 * **[!UICONTROL Transaction schema]**: choose the table that the hypotheses will concern, i.e. the transaction or the purchase table.